FairwindsOps/insights-docs/docs/configure/admission/installhub-and-policies.md

 The Admission Controller currently runs the following report types:
 * Polaris - checks for security and best practices
 * [OPA](/configure/policy/opa-policy) - apply custom policies to resources
+* Pluto - detects Kubernetes resources that have been deprecated or removed

 To enable or disable a particular report:
 1. Visit your organization's `Clusters` page